Chapter 19:

 “GYAH!”
 I jumped, grabbing at my panicked heart.
 “Don—Don’t spook me like that.”

-Confirming what everyone gathered, we pushed towards the creepy manor, where I noticed a figure moving behind the curtains of the open windows.
+After confirming what everyone had gathered, we pushed towards the creepy manor.
+That was when I noticed a figure moving behind the curtains of the open windows.
+My heart began to race once again as I wondered whether this story had stayed true to the lore or if subtle changes would soon complicate things.

 “Can we go over the strategy one more time?”
 Aesandoral asked again as the cave came into sight.